PhilaNgcamu/library-app/README.md

 ## Contributing

-We welcome contributions from the community to help improve the MBC Library App.
+Contributions are welcome to help improve the MBC Library App.
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes and ensure that the code passes all tests.